GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 $GS_HOME/bin/installClient -c https tode1 3.2.9
  ```

-### Script to Install Client on Windows
+### Example Script to Install Client on Windows

-This script installs the GsDevKit client components and creates a client with the name **tode1**.
+This script installs the GsDevKit client components for v.3.2.9, and creates a client with the name **tode1**.

  ```
 cd ~